openblockcc/openblock-desktop/CHANGE.md

 - **Fix bug**

-    1. Fixed the issue where some window images were lost and could not be displayed.
+    1. Some window images were lost and could not be displayed.
-    2. Fix the problem that the resources library file cannot be found.
+    2. The resources library file cannot be found.

 ## 2.5.1